Major Taylor Project

 Inspiring and empowering under-served youth through cycling

-The Major Taylor Project (MTP) is a year-round, youth development cycling program produced by the Cascade Bicycle Club Diversity and Inclusion department, integrating bicycling, healthy living, bicycle maintenance, road safety awareness and the importance of working toward individual goals.
+The Major Taylor Project (MTP) is a year-round, youth development cycling program produced by the Cascade Bicycle Club Education department, integrating bicycling, healthy living, bicycle maintenance, road safety awareness and the importance of working toward individual goals.
 MTP is focused on introducing youth from diverse communities to recreational cycling and creating an inclusive culture of bicycling.
 MTP uses the bicycle to help students expand their worldview and encourages them to explore the agency they have to change themselves and their communities.

 What we do